Tips to Help You Better Understand Dog Body Language

 How about other times?
 What about your dog meets someone new?
 Goes to a new place?
 When she sees something she’s never seen before?
 Or hears something she’s never heard before?

-It’s important we observe our dogs during these times as well; their body language will tell you what they’re thinking.
+It’s important we observe our dogs during these times as well; dog body language will tell you what they’re thinking.
 For example, if your dog is on alert but not necessarily behaving in a manner us humans would interpret as fearful or aggressive, you’ll notice numerous signs that she’s assessing the situation.
 In this case, her ears might be pointing forward, as if trying to pick up a sound, her mouth might be closed, her tail up but not necessarily bristled and maybe even moving side to side, and she may also be leaning forward – all of the things people do when we are trying to make a judgment call about the safety of our surroundings.

 And there are several telltale (telltail?!) signs that can help clue you in when your dog is alert or aroused, scared or defensive; these may include hackles raised, tail either straight up in the air like a flag (more alert) or tucked under her legs (more concerned), lips curled and perhaps showing teeth, ears either forward or flattened back, and body shifted forward slightly or lowered.
 Some of these signs indicate defense, whereas others are more friendly.
 Raised hackles doesn’t necessarily mean the dog is being “aggressive.”
 On the flip side, a wagging tail doesn’t always mean “happy.”
 Remember, each dog is unique and different, so the more you get to know your own inquisitive canine, the better you’ll become at reading his or her emotional state – and the message your pet is trying to communicate.